Police: Ex-USC gynecologist arrested in sexual assault case

-LOS ANGELES (AP) — A former campus gynecologist at the University of Southern California was arrested Wednesday in connection with the sexual assaults of 16 patients, police said.
+LOS ANGELES (AP) — A former campus gynecologist at the University of Southern California was arrested Wednesday in connection with the sexual assaults of 16 patients at the campus student health center, authorities said.

 Dr. George Tyndall has been the subject of a Los Angeles police investigation for more than a year after The Los Angeles Times reported patients’ claims of sexual abuse or harassment by the gynecologist.